How To Refinance a Home

 You’ll also sign a closing disclosure.
 You should receive a copy of this document at least three business days before your closing date in order to give you ample opportunity to compare the final closing costs to those specified on your loan estimate.

 Read every document, both to understand what you’re signing and to ensure no mistakes were made.

 During the closing process, you may encounter the lender’s representative, a closing agent, a notary public and your attorney (if you have one).

 Most of your required documents will already have been submitted, but you may need to provide evidence of homeowners insurance and a cashier’s check for your closing costs and any prepaid interest and taxes.

 If you refinance the loan on your primary residence with a new lender, you’ll then have three days (not counting Sundays or holidays) after closing to change your mind and back out of the loan.

 After the waiting period, the escrow initiates the transfer of funds from your new lender and the payoff of your old loan.
 Interest on your new loan begins the day your new lender wires the funds to your escrow agent.
 Interest on your old loan continues to accrue until the old lender receives the payoff from the escrow agent.
 You will pay interest on both loans for at least one day, and possibly more.

 Your refinance loan

-When you’re ready to refinance your home loan, reach out to Lenda for more information, or simply connect with us (1-855-846-7334) to get your questions answered.
+When you’re ready to refinance your home loan, reach out to Reali for more information, or simply connect with us (1-855-846-7334) to get your questions answered.
 Our home loan advisors are qualified, knowledgeable and provide you with a straightforward experience so you are well-equipped to help you make the best decision.